MSU-Libraries/sandhill/instance/metadata_configs/README.md

 * `field`: Solr field to display the value of
 * `label`: The label to use for the field
 * `metadata_template`: The template file within the `sandhill\templates` directory to display this field
 * (Optional) `link`: If provided, will turn the metadata value into a link.
-Jinja varibales and filters can be used in the field. for more information
+Jinja2 varibales and filters can be used in the field.

 ### Downloads Fields
 These configurations are used to render the downloads section on the page